lucee/lucee-docs/docs/03.reference/02.tags/include/tag.md

 - core
 ---

 Lets you embed references to pages in CFML.

 You can embed cfinclude tags recursively.
-For an additional method of encapsulating CFML